talon-one/talon_go/docs/StrikethroughLabelingNotification.md

 `func (o *StrikethroughLabelingNotification) SetApplicationId(v int32)`

 SetApplicationId gets a reference to the given int32 and assigns it to the ApplicationId field.

+### GetChangedItems

+`func (o *StrikethroughLabelingNotification) GetChangedItems() []StrikethroughChangedItem`

+GetChangedItems returns the ChangedItems field if non-nil, zero value otherwise.

+### GetChangedItemsOk

+`func (o *StrikethroughLabelingNotification) GetChangedItemsOk() ([]StrikethroughChangedItem, bool)`

+GetChangedItemsOk returns a tuple with the ChangedItems field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasChangedItems

+`func (o *StrikethroughLabelingNotification) HasChangedItems() bool`

+HasChangedItems returns a boolean if a field has been set.

+### SetChangedItems

+`func (o *StrikethroughLabelingNotification) SetChangedItems(v []StrikethroughChangedItem)`

+SetChangedItems gets a reference to the given []StrikethroughChangedItem and assigns it to the ChangedItems field.

 ### GetCurrentBatch